 By default, $gl_FragCoord$ assumes a lower-left origin for window coordinates and assumes pixel centers are located at half-pixel coordinates.
-For example, the (x, y) location (0.5, 0.5) is returned for the lowerleft-most pixel in a window.
-The origin can be changed by redeclaring $gl_FragCoord$ with the origin_upper_left identifier, moving the origin of $gl_FragCoord$ to the upper left of the window, with y increasing in value toward the bottom of the window.
+For example, the (x, y) location (0.5, 0.5) is returned for the lower-left-most pixel in a window.
+The origin can be changed by redeclaring $gl_FragCoord$ with the origin_upper_left qualifier, moving the origin of $gl_FragCoord$ to the upper left of the window, with y increasing in value toward the bottom of the window.
 The values returned can also be shifted by half a pixel in both x and y by pixel_center_integer so it appears the pixels are centered at whole number pixel offsets.
 This moves the (x, y) value returned by $gl_FragCoord$ of (0.5, 0.5) by default, to (0.0, 0.0) with pixel_center_integer.

 Redeclarations are done as follows

-''' in vec4 gl_FragCoord; // redeclaration that changes nothing is allowed // All the following are allowed redeclaration that change behavior layout(origin_upper_left) in vec4 gl_FragCoord; layout(pixel_center_integer) in vec4 gl_FragCoord; layout(origin upper left, pixel center integer) in vec4 gl FragCoord; '''
+''' in vec4 gl_FragCoord; // redeclaration that changes nothing is allowed

+// All the following are allowed redeclaration that change behavior layout(origin_upper_left) in vec4 gl_FragCoord; layout(pixel_center_integer) in vec4 gl_FragCoord; layout(origin_upper_left, pixel_center_integer) in vec4 gl_FragCoord; '''

 If $gl_FragCoord$ is redeclared in any fragment shader in a program, it must be redeclared in all the fragment shaders in that program that have a static use $gl_FragCoord$.
 All redeclarations of $gl_FragCoord$ in all fragment shaders in a single program must have the same set of qualifiers.
 Within any shader, the first redeclarations of $gl_FragCoord$ must appear before any use of $gl_FragCoord$.
-The built-in $gl_FragCoord$ is only predeclared in fragment shaders, so redeclaring it in any other shader language will be illegal.
+The built-in $gl_FragCoord$ is only predeclared in fragment shaders, so redeclaring it in any other shader language results in a compile-time error.

-Redeclaring gl_FragCoord with origin_upper_left and/or pixel_center_integer qualifiers only affects gl_FragCoord.x and gl_FragCoord.y.
-It has no affect on rasterization, transformation, or any other part of the OpenGL pipeline or language features.
+Redeclaring glFragCoord with origin_upper_left and/or pixel_center_integer qualifiers only affects gl_FragCoord.x and gl_FragCoord.y.
+It has no effect on rasterization, transformation, or any other part of the OpenGL pipeline or language features.

-Fragment shaders also allow the following layout qualifier on in only (not with variable declarations)
+Fragment shaders allow the following layout qualifier on in only (not with variable declarations):